 So far, we have observed that the best practices for setting up Metrics Quotas are to align pools with teams, or another ownership structure in your organization, and then to assign metrics to the pool/team that owns or manages them.

 Customers tend to use the unique values for a tag such as “Service” to do this assignment.
 For instance, a customer might set up pools such that Pool A is aligned with Team A, and contains metrics for services that Team A owns.

 Metrics Quotas will be visible in a system dashboard, where you can track how much of its quota each pool is consuming at a given time.
-You’ll be able to track when a pool is getting penalized, and you’ll be able to navigate to the Profiler in order to see specifically what is being negatively affected.
+You’ll be able to track when a pool is getting penalized, and you’ll be able to navigate to the Analyzer in order to see specifically what is being negatively affected.